A $p$-adic Simpson correspondence for singular rigid-analytic varieties: -descent of vector bundles and Higgs bundles

-\begin{warning} We warn the reader that for some rigid space $Y$, there are two different notions of differentials on the big \'etale site $(\Rig/Y)_\et$.
+\begin{warning} We warn the reader that for some rigid-analytic variety $Y$, there are two different notions of differentials on the big \'etale site $(\Rig/Y)_\et$.
 The first one is the absolute differentials $\Omega^j_{\et}$ defined in \cref{def. absolute differentials on et and h}.
 The other one is the pullback of the differential sheaf $\Omega^j_Y$ on the small \'etale site $Y_\et$.
-They are different sheaves since they are different when restricting to some rigid space over $Y$ which is not \'etale.
+They are different sheaves since they are different when restricting to some rigid-analytic variety over $Y$ which is not \'etale.
 Moreover, even when $Y$ is smooth, $\Omega^j_\et$ is not a vector bundle on $(\Rig/Y)_\et$.
 By Lemma \ref{lem.vector bundle=fppf vector bundle}, all the vector bundles on $(\Rig/Y)_\et$ are pulled back from the vector bundles on $Y_\et$.
-However, $\Omega^j_\et$ is not pulled back from $Y_\et$ as the rank may varies when restricted on different objects in $(\Rig/Y)_\et$ which are not \'etale over $Y$.
+However, $\Omega^j_\et$ is not pulled back from $Y_\et$ as the rank may vary when restricted on different objects in $(\Rig/Y)_\et$ which are not \'etale over $Y$.
 For the same reason $\Omega^j_\et$ is not even a coherent sheaf on $(\Rig/Y)_\et$.
 It is only a sheaf of $\mathcal{O}_{\et}$-module.
 However, it is clear that its restriction to $Y_\et$ is still $\Omega^j_Y$, namely $\Id_{Y,*}\Omega^j_\et=\Omega^j_Y$.
 Consequently, there is a natural map $\Id_{Y}^*\Omega^j_Y\to \Omega^j_\et$ on $(\Rig/Y)_\et$.
-Applying the same argument to $h$-topology, we conclude that $\Omega^j_h$ is not a coherent $\mathcal{O}_h$-module. \end{warning}
+Applying the same argument to $\eh$-topology, we conclude that $\Omega^j_\eh$ is not a coherent $\mathcal{O}_\eh$-module. \end{warning}

-In the remainder of this section we will prove $\Omega^j_h$ is closely related to $\Omega^j_\eh$.
-In fact we will prove that for any abelian $\eh$-sheaf $A$ of $\mathbb{Q}$-vector space, it satisfies $h$-descent, namely The presheaf

-sending $Y$ to $\Gamma(Y,A)$ is a $h$-sheaf.
-The corresponding result for the schemes is obtained by \cite{voevodsky1996homology}.
-In the following we will use the notion of irreducible component of rigid space by \cite{conrad1999irreducible} and later developed by \cite{hansen2017artin}.
-To begin with, we start the following observations.